What is Direct Mail Marketing?

 I am sure you have found a real estate flyer, a restaurant menu, a roofer’s offer, or a door hanger from another business on your front door.
 Someone had to put much effort into delivering them or pay someone to do it for them.
 In addition, there is the cost of printing.

 Why do they keep showing up?
-Once again… They Work!
+They work!

-They work best when you do it multiple times.
-Some business people try something one time and say it doesn’t work.
+They work best when you do them multiple times.
+Some businesspeople try an advertising idea once and say it doesn’t work.
 Repetition in advertising is critical to your success.
-It is a proven fact that people need to see an ad mentioned between five and fifteen times before they take action.
-It depends on the wants or needs of each person.
+It is a proven fact that people need to see an ad between five and fifteen times before they act.
+It depends on the wants and needs of each person and the offer being made.

 To Sum It Up

-In closing, research how you can use direct mail to enhance your business’ marketing.
+In closing, do some research to see how direct mail can enhance your business’s marketing.
 You may be surprised.

 We offer a Free Discovery Call to help you figure it out.
-We can guide you in doing it on your own, do it for you, and provide you with the material you need at a great price.
+We can guide you to do it on your own, do it for you, or provide you with the necessary materials at a great price.

 The Discovery Call

 Talk to Jimmy on a Free Discovery Call.
-It’s a 15-minute brain-storming session—no obligation, no pressure – ever.
+It’s a 10 to 15-minute brainstorming session—no obligation, no pressure – ever.